fatchild/leetcode_solutions/0045_jump_game_2/go/write-up.md

 > solution_2

 I saw that people were submitting DP answers.
 Dynamic programming answers.
+Dynamic Programming is an approach were you break down problems into sub problems in order to be more efficient than a normal recursive brute force approach.

+This approach will use the memoization method.
+By doing so you optimize the time complexity from $O(n^2)$ to $O(n)$.

 ### Complexity

-> Time: O(n)
+> Time: O()
-> Space: O(1)
+> Space: O()

 ## Outcome